-Clearing a Cloudy Swimming Pool Water
+Clearing a Cloudy Swimming Pool Water Permanantly

 Cloudy Pool Water: Causes and Treatment

-(Sources of the Information: All the information included in this post are based on knowledge from my profession as a chemical engineer, personal working experience of more than 7 years, and standard rule and regulations by relevant bodies)
+(Sources of the Information: All the information included in this post are based on knowledge of my profession as a chemical engineer, personal working experience of more than 7 years, and standard rule and regulations by relevant bodies)

 Maybe you have a pool party next, and you suddenly realize that your pool water is cloudy: Thank God it is not green.